-Ford PRO details EV charging services ahead of E-Transit launch
+Ford Pro details EV charging services ahead of E-Transit launch

 Cannis, on a call with reporters, said he expects Ford to become the industry's top commercial-EV producer within two years.

-Ford earlier this year acquired Electriphi, a fleet charging service provider, to help bolster its charging operations.
+Ford this year acquired Electriphi, a fleet-charging service provider, to help bolster its charging operations.

 Muffi Ghadiali, CEO of Electriphi who was recently appointed head of Ford Pro Charging, said the company was intentional about offering a full range of services by the time the E-Transit launched.